 D'Anville's Large Map of The Gulf Coast

-In the east, the map notes Fort Crevecour (1717-1722) and a unnamed Spanish Fort (constructed in 1719).
-The Bays of Pensacola, Mobile and Pacagoula are extensively surveyed and include detailed soundings.
+In the east, the map notes Fort Crevecoeur (1717-1722) and an unnamed Spanish Fort (constructed in 1719).
+The Bays of Pensacola, Mobile, and Pascagoula are extensively surveyed and include detailed soundings.

 The map notes Biloxi and Vieux (Old) Biloxi (Fort Maurepas), which is identified as the first settlement established in Louisiana in 1699, which would serve as its capital until 1719, when it was relocated to Mobile.
 Up the Mobile River, Fort Louis is noted, established in 1702 and abandoned in 1711.